-The perfect balance of sweet, spicy, and smoky, Honey Chipotle Lime Cashews are roasted to perfection and completely addictive, making them a fantastic gift or a tasty party snack!
+The perfect balance of sweet, spicy, and smoky, Candied Cashews with Honey, Chipotle, + Lime are baked to perfection and completely addictive, making them a fantastic food gift or a tasty party snack!

 - 32 ounces whole roasted unsalted cashews, about 6 1/2 to 7 cups

 - 2 tablespoons vegetable oil, such as canola, plus more for oiling pan